neffercarrillo/security-plus/notes/README.md

 - session cookies are non persistent
 - persistent cookies live in the browser's cache
 - session hijacking spoofing attack where the host is disconnected and replaced by the attacker
-- session prediciton attacker attempts to predict the session token to hijack that session
+- session prediction attacker attempts to predict the session token to hijack that session
-- cookie poisioning modifying the contents of a cookie to be sent to a client's browser and exploit the vuln in an application
+- cookie poisoning modifying the contents of a cookie to be sent to a client's browser and exploit the vuln in an application

 ### On-Path Attacks

 - attack where the pen tester puts their workstation logically between two hosts during the communication
 - replay valid data is captured by the attacker and then repeated
-- relay attacker insert themself in the commmunication
+- relay attacker insert themselves in the communication
 - ssl stripping tricking the encryption application with an http connection instead of an https connection
 - downgrade attack attacker attempts to have a client or server abandon its higher security mode to a lower security mode

 ### Injection Attacks

-- ldap protocl for access and maintenance of distrivuted directory
+- ldap protocol for access and maintenance of distributed directory
 - ldap injection attack ldap statements are fabricated
 - input validation and input sanitization
 - command injection attacker is able to execute arbitrary shell commands via a vulnerable web app